-Standard 5: Requirements of the Sponsoring Organization and Practice Site(s) Conducting the Residency Program
+Standard 5: Requirements of the Site Conducting the Residency Program

-It is important that residents learn to help institute best practices in their future roles; therefore, the organization conducting the residency must meet accreditation standards, regulatory requirements, and other nationally applicable standards, and will have sufficient resources to achieve the purposes of the residency program.
+It is important that residents learn to help institute best practices in their future roles; therefore, the organization conducting the residency must meet accreditation standards, regulatory requirements, and other United States of America-applied standards, and will have sufficient resources to achieve the purposes of the residency program.

-Standard 6: Pharmacy Practice Environment
+Standard 6: Pharmacy Services

 When pharmacy facilities and services provide the learning environment where residents are trained, it is important that they train in exemplary environments.
-Residents' expectations as they leave residency programs should be to strive for exemplary pharmacy services and programs to improve patient care outcomes.
-Pharmacy's role in providing effective leadership, quality improvement efforts, appropriate organization, staffing, and collaboration with others to provide safe and effective medication-use systems are reviewed in this section.
-This section encourages sites to continue to improve and advance pharmacy services and programs, and should motivate the profession to continually improve patient care outcomes.
+Residents' expectations as they leave residency programs should be to strive for exemplary pharmacy services to improve patient care outcomes.
+Pharmacy's role in providing effective leadership, quality improvement efforts, appropriate organization, staffing, automation, and collaboration with others to provide safe and effective medication-use systems are reviewed in this section.
+This section encourages sites to continue to improve and advance pharmacy services and should motivate the profession to continually improve patient care outcomes.